GiancoMauro/TF-Meta-Learning/README.md

 # Weighting-Injection Net and Model-Agnostic Meta-Weighting

-Codes relative to the paper:
+Codes relative to a paper accepted by the [Springer Applied Intelligence Journal](https://www.springer.com/journal/10489) in June 2023.

-"Context-Adaptable Radar-Based People Counting via Few-Shot Learning" accepted by the [Springer Applied Intelligence Journal](https://www.springer.com/journal/10489) in June 2023.
+Main Author: Gianfranco Mauro

-Authors: Mauro, Martinez-Rodriguez, Ott, Servadei, Wille, Cuellar and Morales-Santos
+Further information will be added after the final paper publication.

 # Reference algorithms